awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 In this example, the endpoint is a phone number in E.164 format, a standard for international telecommunications.

-A confirmation token will be sent to this phone number.
+A confirmation token is sent to this phone number.
 Verify the subscription with this confirmation token within three days of receipt.

 For an alternative way to send SMS messages with |SNS|, see :doc:`sns-examples-sending-sms`.